ddRPB/rpb-doc/pacs/hospital-data-to-study-zero-task.rst

 Select the Patient
 ^^^^^^^^^^^^^^^^^^

-There are three options to find the patient.
+There are some options to find the patient.

 "Select One" is a combobox that allows to limit the items by entering search terms.
 It will search for the entered character combinations in the PID or StudySubjectID.
 The combobox shows up to 10 items.
 Clicking on an item selects the patient.

 .. image:: ../img/pacs/select-patient-from-autocomplete.png
    :width: 600pt

-"Bulk Search" is intended for the case that you have a comma separated list of ID (like: "DummmyId01, DummyId02") that you just paste into the text box.
+"Bulk Search" is intended for the case that you have a comma separated list of identifiers (like: "DummmyId01, DummyId02") that you just paste into the text box.
 Patients that match will be presented in the table.
 It would also work with parts of the ids as searchterm, like "yId01,yId02".

 .. image:: ../img/pacs/bulk-search.png
    :width: 800pt